istio/istio.io/content/docs/tasks/traffic-management/egress-gateway/index.md

 > This task uses the new [v1alpha3 traffic management API](/blog/2018/v1alpha3-routing/).
 The old API has been deprecated and will be removed in the next Istio release.
 If you need to use the old version, follow the docs [here](https://archive.istio.io/v0.7/docs/tasks/traffic-management/).
 Note that this task introduces a new concept, namely Egress Gateway, that was not present in previous Istio versions.

 The [Control Egress Traffic](/docs/tasks/traffic-management/egress/) task demonstrates how external (outside the Kubernetes cluster) HTTP and HTTPS services can be accessed from applications inside the mesh.
 A quick reminder: by default, Istio-enabled applications are unable to access URLs outside the cluster.
-To enable such access, a [ServiceEntry](/docs/reference/config/istio.networking.v1alpha3/#ServiceEntry) for the external service must be defined, or, alternatively, [direct access to external services](/docs/tasks/traffic-management/egress/#calling-external-services-directly) must be configured.
+To enable such access, a [service entry](/docs/reference/config/istio.networking.v1alpha3/#ServiceEntry) for the external service must be defined, or, alternatively, [direct access to external services](/docs/tasks/traffic-management/egress/#calling-external-services-directly) must be configured.

 The [TLS Origination for Egress Traffic](/docs/tasks/traffic-management/egress-tls-origination/) task demonstrates how to allow the applications to send HTTP requests to external servers that require HTTPS.